threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 * Make it only as complicated as needed
 * Avoid unnecessary GUI elements unless you need them or someone else will use the tool
 * Write comments on all of the inputs to remind yourself what to enter.
 More comments is better.
-Better to over-explain to yourself than under-explain.
+Better to over-explain to future you than under-explain.
-* When possible, use the most intuitive input, or the input type closest to the data you will have, or have a conversion function already prepared
+* When possible, use the most intuitive input, or the input type closest to the data you will have, or have a conversion function already prepared so that you don't have to spend extra time pre-processing your new data
 * Keep your data entry area as neat and tidy as possible, to avoid confusing yourself when you approach it later

-We'll look at ways to tackle these problems.

 My example data has several different categories of data, although at this juncture it is all numerical.
 I have plain old numerical continuous data.
 I have numerical data that is actually categorical and will become a one-hot encoded flag.
 I have dichotomous one-hot encoded data which is either yes/no. And I have numerical data which will be sorted into a bin, which is the most complicated type I'll be presenting.